January 27, 2026

 Through these actions, we were able to better ascertain what a real customer experience might look like with either of these carriers, so we can give a fair review.

-When it comes to a free phone plan, there is only one offered by each carrier.
-Both plans are truly $0/month, without a contract or credit check, and neither are temporary offers that hike the price up after a set period.
-You can use either plan indefinitely –for now, at least – for $0/month.
+When it comes to a free phone plan, there is only one offered by each carrier — and Helium's $0 price comes with an asterisk, because it now passes taxes and fees along to customers.
+Both plans avoid a contract or credit check, and neither are temporary offers that hike the price up after a set period.

-TextNow’s Free Essential Data plan comes with unlimited talk & text, plus 1GB of data that can only be used for email, maps, or rideshare (Uber & Lyft) apps.
+TextNow’s Free Flex plan comes with unlimited talk & text, plus 1GB of data that can only be used for email, maps, finance, or rideshare (Uber & Lyft) apps.
 If you use up your allotted 1GB, there are no fees or “re-up” charges, you will simply not have data for those extra apps for the remainder of the “billing” cycle (There is no billing, but the cycle for counting and restarting the data count is still at 30 days.)
+If you choose, you can purchase additional data passes by the day ($2.99), week ($8.99), or month ($35.99).

 Helium Mobile’s Zero plan comes with 100 minutes for voice calls, 300 texts (SMS), and 3GB of data without app restrictions.
-If you use up your allotted 3GB, there are no fees, but you will only be able to get more by either buying additional data for $7.50/GB or waiting for the renewal of the billing cycle.
+However, only 1GB of that is on the T-Mobile nationwide network.
+The remaining 2GB is on Helium's Network, which has much more limited coverage.
+If you use up your allotted 3GB, there are no fees, but you will only be able to get more by either buying additional data for $7.50 per GB or waiting for the renewal of the billing cycle.

 Experience: TextNow vs. Helium Mobile

-TextNow’s Free Essential Data plan works as promised – I’m able to access my calls and texts, my email, my Google Maps, and Uber when needed, without Wi-Fi.
-It’s important to note that my phone number, and all its conversations are stored within the TextNow app itself.
+TextNow’s Free Flex plan works as promised – I’m able to access my calls and texts, my email, my Google Maps, and Uber when needed, without Wi-Fi.
+It’s important to note that my phone number, and all its conversations, are stored within the TextNow app itself.
 So, texting and calling isn’t done through the phone’s native dialer and messaging app like I’m used to, but through the TextNow app.
-It’s also where I’m able to manage my plan (add data if I want), find support, and check out which deals and promos are available to me weekly through TextNow Perks.
+It’s also where I’m able to manage my plan (add data if I want), find support, and check out which deals and promos are available weekly through TextNow Perks.

 As mentioned, TextNow can provide this service for free by serving ads in the app.
-They can be turned off, but that requires a payment via a subscription to their Ad-Free+ plan.
+The ads can be turned off, but that requires a payment via a subscription to the Ad-Free+ plan.
 Otherwise, there are no other requirements or hidden fees – it just works.

 Helium Mobile is able to provide its service for free through mandatory anonymized location sharing.
 To continue using the Zero plan, you have to share your location at all times.
-Also note that during the sign-up, as reported by people who did get through the waitlist, you will be required to pass identity verification, whereby you must upload a picture of your government-issued ID, as well as a selfie.
+Also note that during the sign-up, you will be required to pass identity verification, whereby you must upload a picture of your government-issued ID, as well as a selfie.

 If you’re looking for a free plan that will also allow you to add more data as you need, both carriers have those options.

-Helium Mobile also offers two more monthly plans with limited and unlimited data, while TextNow offers passes that last for a set period of time, intended for both one-off uses, as well as a consistent monthly plan.
+Helium Mobile also offers two more monthly plans with limited and unlimited data, while TextNow offers unlimited data plans that last for a set period of time, intended for both one-off uses, as well as a consistent monthly plan.

 You can see how these plans compare below: